webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders.md

 TOC: Compute Shaders

 This article continues from [the article on fundamentals](webgpu-fundamentals.html).
+We're going to start with some basic of compute shaders and then hopefully move on to examples of solving real world problems.

 In the [previous article](webgpu-fundamentals.html) we made an extremely simple compute shader that doubled numbers in place.